 It is home to unique creatures like blue-eyed albino donkeys, wild boars, and even peregrine falcons.
 Consider booking a guided tour that includes snorkeling and time exploring the park.

-Put your chef hats on and visit the Carpigiani Gelato Museum in Bologna, where both little ones and older children can learn the ins and outs of making their own authentic Italian gelato (ice cream).
+Put your chef hats on and visit the Carpigiani Gelato Museum in Bologna, where both little ones and older children can learn the ins and outs of making authentic Italian gelato (ice cream).
 How cool is that?
 At the end of the tour, they’ll get a diploma that proves they know their way around the kitchen.

 Older kids will love climbing the Due Torri (Two Towers) and taking in the stunning views.
 We would not recommend this for younger children or grandparents who might have mobility issues.
 While the others are climbing, let the little ones run through the piazza while adults relax at the café.